BlinkID/blinkid-android/README.md

 	* high resolution scan/photo of the item that you are trying to scan
 	* information about device that you are using - we need exact model name of the device.
 You can obtain that information with [this app](https://play.google.com/store/apps/details?id=com.jphilli85.deviceinfo&hl=en)
 	* please stress out that you are reporting problem related to Android version of _BlinkID_ SDK

+## <a name="faq"></a> Frequently asked questions and known problems
+Here is a list of frequently asked questions and solutions for them and also a list of known problems in the SDK and how to work around them.

+### <a name="android7MultiWindowButtons"></a> When automatic rotation is enabled, buttons are mislayouted on default scan activity after orientation change in Android 7.0 multi-window mode
+This is a known issue which can only be worked around by disabling multi window support in your entire activity stack which, as described in [Android documentation](https://developer.android.com/guide/topics/ui/multi-window.html#configuring) or by using [custom UI integration approach](#recognizerView).
+We are aware of the issue and will fix it in a future release.

+### <a name="featureNotSupportedByLicenseKey"></a> Sometimes scanning works, sometimes it says that feature is not supported by license key

+Each license key contains information about which features are allowed to use and which are not.
+This error can usually happens with production licence keys when you attempt to use recognizer which was not included in licence key.
+You should contact [support](http://help.microblink.com) to check if provided licence key is OK and that it really contains all features that you have purchased.

+### <a name="missingResources"></a> When my app starts, I get exception telling me that some resource/class cannot be found or I get `ClassNotFoundException`

+This usually happens when you perform integration into [Eclipse project](#eclipseIntegration) and you forget to add resources or native libraries into the project.
+You must alway take care that same versions of both resources, assets, java library and native libraries are used in combination.
+Combining different versions of resources, assets, java and native libraries will trigger crash in SDK.
+This problem can also occur when you have performed improper integration of _BlinkID_ SDK into your SDK.
+Please read how to [embed _BlinkID_ inside another SDK](#embedAAR).

+### <a name="unsatisfiedLinkError"></a> When my app starts, I get `UnsatisfiedLinkError`

+This error happens when JVM fails to load some native method from native library.
+If performing integration into [Eclipse project](#eclipseIntegration) make sure you have the same version of all native libraries and java wrapper.
+If performing integration [into Android studio](quickIntegration) and this error happens, make sure that you have correctly combined _BlinkID_ SDK with [third party SDKs that contain native code](#combineNativeLibraries).
+If this error also happens in our integration demo apps, then it may indicate a bug in the SDK that is manifested on specific device.
+Please report that to our [support team](http://help.microblink.com).

 # <a name="info"></a> Additional info